lorenasandoval88/statsjs/README.md

 ### Loading statsJs textBox only:

+define the text using the built in Iris data.
 `const csv = sdk. pca.data.iris.csv`

 `sdk.textBox( {text: csv} )`

     options can include the following (order is irrelevant) or be left empty: